MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-capability-in-al.md

 ### Metaprompt

 A *metaprompt* is a prompt used to define the model’s profile, capabilities, and limitations for the implementation of your scenario.
 It's used to improve the performance of language models and to provide a better user experience.
 The metaprompt defines the output format of the model and provides examples to demonstrate the intended behavior of the model.
 The metaprompt also provides other behavioral guardrails to ensure that the model doesn't generate undesirable content.
 For more information, see [System message framework and template recommendations for Large Language Models (LLMs)](/azure/ai-services/openai/concepts/system-message).
-For guidance on responsible AI, see [Responsible AI](ai-responsible-ai.md).

 ## Next steps